Cyfrin/moccasin/docs/source/all_moccasin_toml_parameters.rst

     save_abi_path = "abis" # location to save ABIs from the explorer cov_config = ".coveragerc" # coverage configuration file
     dot_env = ".env"  # environment variables file
-    default_network = "pyevm" # default network to use. `pyevm` is the local network. "eravm" is the local ZKSync network db_path = ".deployments.db" # path to the deployments database
+    default_network_name = "pyevm" # default network to use. `pyevm` is the local network. "eravm" is the local ZKSync network db_path = ".deployments.db" # path to the deployments database

     [networks.pyevm]